Oort cloud: Comets

+Sedna and similar objects

+Several observed objects have been proposed as members of the inner Oort cloud.
+Sedna, first reported in 2004, has a highly eccentric orbit with a perihelion distances of 76 AU.
+2012 VP113, observed in 2012, has a larger perihelion (closest approach to the Sun) but its aphelion is half of Sedna's.
+Other candidate objects include 2010 GB174 and 474640 Alicanto (originally 2004 VN112).

 Tidal effects

 Most of the comets seen close to the Sun seem to have reached their current positions through gravitational perturbation of the Oort cloud by the tidal force exerted by the Milky Way.
 Just as the Moon's tidal force deforms Earth's oceans, causing the tides to rise and fall, the galactic tide also distorts the orbits of bodies in the outer Solar System.
-In the charted regions of the Solar System, these effects are negligible compared to the gravity of the Sun, but in the outer reaches of the system, the Sun's gravity is weaker and the gradient of the Milky Way's gravitational field has substantial effects.
-Galactic tidal forces stretch the cloud along an axis directed toward the galactic center and compress it along the other two axes; these small perturbations can shift orbits in the Oort cloud to bring objects close to the Sun.
+In the charted regions of the Solar System, these effects are negligible compared to the gravity of the Sun, but in the outer reaches of the system, the Sun's gravity is weaker and the gradient of the Milky Way's gravitational Galactic Center compresses it along the other two axes; these small perturbations can shift orbits in the Oort cloud to bring objects close to the Sun.
 The point at which the Sun's gravity concedes its influence to the galactic tide is called the tidal truncation radius.
-It lies at a radius of 100,000 to 200,000 au, and marks the outer boundary of the Oort cloud.
+It lies at a radius of 100,000 to 200,000 AU, and marks the outer boundary of the Oort cloud.

 Some scholars theorize that the galactic tide may have contributed to the formation of the Oort cloud by increasing the perihelia (smallest distances to the Sun) of planetesimals with large aphelia (largest distances to the Sun).
 The effects of the galactic tide are quite complex, and depend heavily on the behaviour of individual objects within a planetary system.
 Cumulatively, however, the effect can be quite significant: up to 90% of all comets originating from the Oort cloud may be the result of the galactic tide.
 Statistical models of the observed orbits of long-period comets argue that the galactic tide is the principal means by which their orbits are perturbed toward the inner Solar System.